Skip to main content

 Example Validation

-These snippets are based on the example sale contract further below.
+These snippets are based on the example sale contract.

 1. Signature Verification